awesomething/awesomething.github.io/posts/openai-agi-roadmap.md

 OpenAI's progress comes from a mix of scale, architecture innovation, and better training methods:

-The **GPT-3 and GPT-4 era** demonstrated that large-scale language models can perform surprisingly well on reasoning, coding, and knowledge-intensive tasks. **GPT-5**, released in August 2025, marked a major leap—achieving state-of-the-art performance on math (94.6% on AIME 2025), real-world coding (74.9% on SWE-bench Verified), and multimodal understanding, while reducing hallucination rates by 45% compared to GPT-4o. ([OpenAI](https://openai.com))
+The **GPT-3 and GPT-4 era** demonstrated that large-scale language models can perform surprisingly well on reasoning, coding, and knowledge-intensive tasks. **GPT-5**, released in August 2025, marked a major leap, achieving state-of-the-art performance on math (94.6% on AIME 2025), real-world coding (74.9% on SWE-bench Verified), and multimodal understanding, while reducing hallucination rates by 45% compared to GPT-4o. ([OpenAI](https://openai.com))

 Just three months later, **GPT-5.1** arrived with adaptive reasoning that dynamically adjusts thinking time based on task complexity; running 2-3x faster on simple tasks while maintaining depth on complex ones.
 The model introduces a "no reasoning" mode for latency-sensitive applications and features a warmer, more conversational tone by default. ([OpenAI](https://openai.com))

 For developers, GPT-5.1 Codex variants are optimized for long-running agentic coding tasks, with internal testing showing task completion spanning 24+ hours of autonomous work. ([OpenAI](https://openai.com))

-**This trajectory, from narrow capabilities to adaptive reasoning, tool use, and sustained autonomous operation—signals clear movement toward more general, agentic AI.**
+**This trajectory, from narrow capabilities to adaptive reasoning, tool use, and sustained autonomous operation, signals clear movement toward more general, agentic AI.**

 These models aren't AGI.
 But they're building blocks: they reason better, integrate tools, handle long contexts, and increasingly act as general problem-solvers with guardrails.